e-kwsm/openpbs/test/fw/doc/howtotest.rst

     - mgr-users: colon-separated list of manager users.
     - root-users: colon-separated list of root users.
     - build-users: colon-separated list of build users.
-    - daemon-users: colon-seperating list of daemon users.
+    - daemon-users: colon-separating list of daemon users.

   - Check required users are available or not
   - Creates servers, moms, schedulers and comms object